 Cranial Fluid Dynamics–Consciousness and the Cranial Rhythm (CRI)

 Osteopathy in the Cranial Field conveys the understanding that the parenchymatous tissue of the brain has an inherent expansive and contractile quality.
-In addition the partial emptying and filling of the ventricular elements within the cortex of the brain, through the circulation and replenishing of cerebral spinal fluid (CSF) also causes a rhythmic unfolding and folding.
-The ventricles expand and contract in a manner not unalike a spiral, and give a palpatory experience of an expansive and contractile involution of the lateral aspects of the brain mass.
-This inherent cranial rhythm of the fluid elements within the ventricular system, first observed by William Garner Sutherland DO at the turn of the Century, contains both amplitude and duration.
-As in any wave form it also spreads laterally.
-It has a three dimensional quality.
+In addition, the partial emptying and filling of the ventricular elements within the brain’s cortex, through the circulation and replenishing of cerebral spinal fluid (CSF), also causes a rhythmic unfolding and folding.
+The ventricles expand and contract in a manner not unlike a spiral and give a palpatory experience of an expansive and contractile involution of the lateral aspects of the brain mass.
+This inherent cranial rhythm of the fluid elements within the ventricular system, first observed by William Garner Sutherland DO at the turn of the last Century, contains both amplitude and duration.
+As in any waveform, it also spreads laterally.
+It has a three-dimensional quality.

-Osteopaths have long noticed, empirically, that a slower rhythm may indicate a chronic depressive state, the presence of viruses, and / or biochemical and drug depressants.
-A faster rhythm is often encountered in psychotic, schizophrenic and hallucinatory states, as well as acute febrile situations.
-We can categorize the duration and this may support or leads us towards differential diagnosis.
-Once we have understood what the tissues are doing, we can augment the aberrant rhythm and flow, dural or fascia by inducing or applying what is known as a still point.
+Osteopaths have long noticed, empirically, that a slower rhythm may indicate a chronic depressive state, the presence of viruses, and/or biochemical and drug depressants.
+A faster rhythm is often encountered in psychotic, schizophrenic, and hallucinatory states, as well as acute febrile situations.
+We can categorize the duration, which may support or lead us towards differential diagnosis.
+Once we have understood what the tissues are doing, we can augment the aberrant rhythm and flow, dural or fascia, by inducing or applying what is known as a still point.

 The still point is not unlike being in the eye of a hurricane.
-It is a “quieting” of the forces that upset the normal cranial rhythm or dural (tissue) movement.
-The original osteopathic technique was for the practitioner to find the area that appeared to move aberrantly, and very subtly induce a fulcra to initiate a still point.
-Other practitioners use similar or slightly modified techniques to induce change in the brain, fascia and general fluid.
+It is a “quietening” of the forces that upset the normal cranial rhythm or dural (tissue) movement.
+The original osteopathic technique was for the practitioner to find the area that appeared to move aberrantly and very subtly induce a fulcra to initiate a still point by exaggerating the dominant movement inherent in the tissues towards stillness.
+Other practitioners use similar or slightly modified techniques to induce change in the brain, fascia, and general fluid.

 As described above, the problem inherent in this induced model is that we, as practitioners, initiate changes that come from us.
-In so doing we may “lever” a change that is not lasting, as it has not been initiated by the client.
-Furthermore, it is entirely possible to palpate–that is, to feel the work of another practitioner within the tissues of a client.
+In so doing, we may “lever” a change that is not lasting, as the client has not initiated it.
+Furthermore, it is entirely possible to palpate–that is, to feel another practitioner’s work within a client’s tissues.
 It is as if they have left a calling card.
-This card reminds, albeit subconsciously, that this practitioner got them better– or perhaps made them worse.
-These unconscious messages may then create a foci whereby the client feels obligated, or beholden to a particular therapist, especially if the work got them feeling better.
-This is, of course, the function of therapy, but what it does do, is to make the client unable to initiate their own healing without someone else supporting or fixing them.
+This card reminds, albeit subconsciously, that this practitioner got them better–or perhaps made them worse.
+These unconscious messages may create a foci whereby the client feels obligated or beholden to a particular therapist, especially if the work got them feeling better.
+This is, of course, the function of therapy, but what it does is to make the client unable to initiate their own healing without someone else supporting or fixing them.

 The State of the Client

-A client when ill, or in dysfunction, will display a particular state.
-Apart from pain–a defense mechanism, they may well exhibit differing emotional states.
+When ill or in dysfunction, a client will display a particular state.
+They may exhibit differing emotional states besides pain–a defence mechanism.
 This is because their vegetal body has been directly affected by their dysfunction.
-The vegetal niche provides for our innate ability to live as it contains our physiology, and all our organs and systems that look after our interior workings.
-This vegetal part of us provides us with both primitive and sophisticated sensory elements–nocio- / baro-receptors (for example).
-They provide our gut feelings and intuition when interpreted by our right brain, from which we humans manufacture our feelings and emotions.
-Higher senses complete the picture, which are a legacy of the animal kingdom, but which are also legacy from the plant world, albeit upgraded as they are many evolutionary steps beyond their initial structure and function.
-The vegetal body is also the neurological realm of the autonomic nervous system and our ability to react to present situations–the sympathetic or adrenergic drive–and to rest and repair (parasympathetic) when not running, fighting, defending or mating.
-Our vegetal aspect nourishes, provides, maintains our internal environment, repairs and heals us.
-In illness and dysfunction the vegetal self will not be in its rightful ‘place’, the dysfunction will have placed it figuratively out of place.
-It may occupy any niche other than its proper place, or it will be in its proper place but may have metaphorically grown in size–functional stasis, lymphatic congestion, obesity, local fluid stasis, enlarged organ viz: heart, gut, liver etc.
+The vegetal niche provides for our innate ability to live, as it contains our physiology and all our organs and systems that look after our interior workings.
+This vegetal part of us provides us with both primitive and sophisticated sensory elements; nocio- or baro-receptors (for example).
+When interpreted by our right brain, they provide our gut feelings or intuition, from which we humans manufacture our feelings and emotions.
+Higher senses complete the picture, a legacy of the animal kingdom and a legacy from the plant world, albeit upgraded as they are many evolutionary steps beyond their initial structure and function.
+The vegetal body is also the neurological realm of the autonomic nervous system and our ability to react to present situations–the sympathetic or adrenergic drive–and to rest and repair (parasympathetic) when not running, fighting, defending, or mating.
+Our vegetal aspect nourishes, provides, maintains our internal environment, repairs, and heals us.
+In illness and dysfunction, the vegetal self will not be in its rightful ‘place’; the dysfunction will have placed it figuratively out of place.
+It may occupy any niche other than its proper place, or it will be in its proper place.
+Still, it may have metaphorically grown in size–functional stasis, lymphatic congestion, obesity, local fluid stasis, enlarged organ viz: heart, gut, liver.

-We can look at any person’s state with reference to the life forces.
+We can look at any person’s state concerning the life forces.
 The same life forces that support us also support the cranial fluid mechanism.
-When we become altered by the dominance of a force, then we become imprisoned by it, and it takes precedence in our life.
-A force can originate from any of the levels of who we are – material, vegetative, animal or human.
+When we become altered by the dominance of a force, then we become imprisoned by it, and it takes precedence in our lives.
+A force can originate from any level of who we are – material, vegetative, animal, or human.
 It can be the force of our culture and what we have inherited (material).
-It may be the force created by a feeling or emotion that we still hold onto, or that we are entangled in (vegetative).
-It may be the force of our habitual patterns, sexuality and passions (animal).
-Our thinking and human ideas can exert a hold on us as well (human.
+It may be the force created by a feeling or emotion that we still hold onto or are entangled in (vegetative).
+It may be the force of our habitual patterns, sexuality, and passions (animal).
+Our thinking and human ideas can also exert a hold on us (human.

-The rhythm will change to mirror the altered niche the organism now inhabits.
+The rhythm will change to mirror the organism’s altered niche (see picture above).

-The display of a human body shows us the quality of the life force that is effecting the state of the patient / client.
+The display of a human body shows us the quality of the life force affecting the state of the patient/client.
 In Cranial Fluid Dynamics, we teach students to understand each life force, how it manifests, and in what area of the body its influence is displayed.

-Traditional cranial work on the whole, works with the fascial envelope and fluid dynamic of the system.
-However one of the problems with working with the fascial envelope – a traditional focus for many in Craniosacral therapy – is that the envelope which encloses the neurological elements of the brain as well as all other tissue, is designed to hide and evade entry.
+Traditional cranial work, on the whole, works with the system’s fascial envelope and fluid dynamic.
+However, one of the problems with working with the fascial envelope–a traditional focus for many in Craniosacral therapy– is that the envelope encloses the neurological elements of the brain and all other tissue and is designed to hide and evade entry.
 That infers that its job is protective.
-Dura mater means ‘protective mother’ and what has been observed is that very often the chasing of the lesion pattern through the protective nature of the fascia may lead us into a blind spot, a dead end or merely a satisfying change but for change’s sake.
+Dura mater means ‘protective mother’, and what has been observed is that chasing the lesion pattern through the protective nature of the fascia may lead us into a blind spot, a dead end, or merely a satisfying change for change’s sake.
 In other words, no real change occurred except for the stillness and a sense of ease.
-It is what is referred to, as a horizontal change without a vertical shift of state.
+It is referred to as a horizontal change without a vertical state shift.

 The force of Consciousness

-It would appear that the precursor for aberrant rhythms within the body stem from a separation from the true Self .
+It would appear that the precursor for aberrant rhythms within the body stems from a separation from the true Self.
 This ability to connect with the Self also keeps us in touch with the tidal flow of the Universe and its rhythm.
-This internal physiological rhythm is an echo of something much bigger and more complete.
-We mirror this, connect with it, and yet move away from it as other forces take precedence in our lives.
-By truly knowing who we are, and recognizing our state, we can learn to be in this normal and dynamic rhythm.
+This internal physiological rhythm echoes something much bigger and more complete.
+We mirror this, connect with it, and move away from it as other forces take precedence.
+We can learn to be in this normal and dynamic rhythm by truly knowing who we are and recognising our state.
 This is a true human consciousness, the source of true health.

 Cranial Fluid Dynamics introduces a revolutionary new paradigm in cranial work.
-The use of hand modes and Ontological Kinesiology provide the practitioner with a cutting edge technology for determining the precise source of the client’s dysfunction.
+Hand modes and Ontological Kinesiology provide the practitioner with cutting-edge technology for determining the precise source of the client’s dysfunction.